Michael Cooke (journalist): Return to Chicago

-Cooke returned to the Sun-Times where he was promoted to oversee approximately a hundred subsidiary papers.Mullman, Jeremy.
-Crain's Chicago Business, Former Sun-Times Editor Returning to Chicago, December 2, 2005 Both Mike Houlihan and Richard Roeper mentioned Cooke in prefaces to their 2008 books.
+Cooke returned to the Sun-Times where he was promoted to oversee approximately a hundred subsidiary papers.
+Both Mike Houlihan and Richard Roeper mentioned Cooke in prefaces to their 2008 books.
 He remained with the Sun-Times through 2009, and explained his belief in tabloid pagination stating that a front page requires two of the following: Power of presentation; humor; emotion; and attitude.

 Return to Toronto Star

-He predicted in February 2009 that Conrad Black's pillaging of parent corporation Hollinger International would leave the newspaper with no choice but to file for bankruptcy protection.
 He left Sun-Media, to return to the Star where he took over as editor, while Don Hayner replaced him in Chicago.
 Maclean's columnist Paul Wells wrote in his defence that Cooke "was obsessed with declining readership, declining market penetration, the increasing reluctance of younger generations to take up the newspaper-reading habit", and noted that the Star stood a better chance of success with Cooke at its helm.
 In April 2009, he joined the International Newspaper Marketing Association.
 Cooke also sits on the board of Journalists for Human Rights.